Lung Cancer Symptoms

 3. If the symptoms have been getting worse

-You can also tell your doctor if you were ever smoked or were exposed to asbestos, radon, secondhand smoke, or other toxins.
-Any and all of these can cause lung cancer.
-Doctors can use this information to rule out other possible causes of your symptoms.
+You can also tell your doctor if you ever smoked or were exposed to asbestos, radon, or other toxins that cause lung cancer.
+Doctors can use this information to help make a lung cancer diagnosis.

 “If you go to your doctor when you first notice symptoms, your cancer might be diagnosed at an earlier stage, when treatment is more likely to be effective.”